 What is endometriosis?

-Bowel-related symptoms such as bloating, painful bowel movements and fluctuating bowel habits, similar to irritable bowel syndrome (IBS)
+Bowel-related symptoms, such as bloating, painful bowel movements, and irregular bowel habits, which are similar to irritable bowel syndrome (IBS).

-Abnormal menstrual bleeding (heavy periods or bleeding between periods)
+Abnormal menstrual bleeding, such as heavy periods or bleeding between periods.

 Sub-fertility or infertility.

 Lower back pain.

 Endometriosis may exert a profound negative influence on the lives of individuals with the disorder, adversely affecting the quality of life, participation in daily and social activities, physical and sexual functioning, relationships, educational and work productivity, mental health, and well-being.

 the stage and type of your condition won’t affect your symptoms.
 For example, a person with stage 1 endometriosis may have worse pain than someone with stage 4.

 Minimal or stage I endometriosis: typically, small patches, surface lesions or inflammation on or around organs in the pelvis.

 Mild or stage II endometriosis: more extensive than stage I but limited infiltration of pelvic organs.
 Limited scarring or adhesions.